The name of Jesus is Yahshua

 All power over both in Heaven and on earth belongs to the Savior.
 The name of Jesus is Yahshua, or Yahweh saves, and His name is above every name that is named, not only in this world but also in the world to come (Eph 1:16-21, Mat 28:18, Rev 22:13).

 John 5:43 I am come in my Father’s name, and ye receive me not: if another shall come in his own name, him ye will receive

 This one verse that was spoken by Yahshua, who is the One true God, should be enough to settle the matter.
-The Messiah (Christ) comes in the name of the Father Yah (H3050).
+Yahshua the Messiah came forth from the Father Yah (H3050).
 The Father’s name Yahweh (H3068) has no relationship to the word Jesus at all.
 The fictitious name of Jesus is used in order to attempt to conceal Yahshua’s true identity.